Amy Casey Cooks

 • The easiest salmon baked in foil recipe

-• Why you'll love this baked salmon recipe
+• What's to love about this baked salmon recipe

 • Ingredients & substitutions